Le périnée

 • urinary incontinence

-• loss of sensations during sexual intercourse
+• loss of sensation during sexual intercourse

-• gas and/or stool leaks
+• gas and/or faecal leakage

 • organ prolapse (genital prolapse)

-With what to tone it?
+How to tone it?

-You can either wear it for 15 minutes while staying active (standing, walking), or do Kegel exercises for a few minutes.
+You can either wear it for 15 minutes while staying active (standing, walking), gold do Kegel exercises for a few minutes.
 In any case, the more regular you are (ideally every day), the faster the results will be.

-• Hypopressive abs
+• Hypopressive abdominals

-• The connected perineal re-educator
+• The connected pelvic floor trainer

 • The manual method